JuliaDiff/SparseDiffTools.jl/README.md

 of columns and generate a corresponding coloring vector which can be used for reverse-mode AD.
 Default value is false.

-The result is a vector which assigns a color to each row of the matrix.
+The result is a vector which assigns a color to each column (or row) of the matrix.

 ### Color-Assisted Differentiation